inventaire/transifexify/README.md

 A little script to remove `undefined`, `null` or empty values in a json file to avoid Transifex errors

+When submitting a json file to Transifex, if it has `null`, `undefined` or `''` values, like [this one](https://github.com/inventaire/inventaire-client/blob/i18n/src/shortkey/fr.json), Transifex will reject your file.
+This module just generates a file without the key/value pairs with those values

 # Installation